 What percentage of the revenue does the City of Dearborn provide?

-The subsidy paid to the Friends for the operation of the shelter is negotiated every year as a part of the contract renewal.
-Currently, this subsidy accounts for about 6% of our revenue.
+The fee paid to the Friends for the operation of the shelter is negotiated every year as a part of the contract renewal.
+Currently, the contract fee accounts for about 5% of our revenue.

 What are the current problems at the existing shelter facility?

 There are numerous compelling reasons to construct a new facility.
 The more major concerns are that the current facility is:

 - 40 years old (built in 1978) and in need of major and most probably increasingly expensive repairs

 - Insufficient to provide a positive experience for visiting members of the community (unappealing location, crowded conditions, high noise and odor levels, no get-acquainted or counseling areas)